tencent-quantum-lab/tensorcircuit/README.md

   - SOTA quantum algorithm and model implementations.

-  - Support hybrid workflows and pipelines with CPU/GPU/QPU hardware from local/cloud/hpc resources using tf/torch/jax/cupy/numpy frameoworks all at the same time.
+  - Support hybrid workflows and pipelines with CPU/GPU/QPU hardware from local/cloud/hpc resources using tf/torch/jax/cupy/numpy frameworks all at the same time.

   </details>